questions about workers compensation Greenville, South Carolina

 6 Of The Most Commonly Asked Questions About Workers Compensation

 If you’re injured on the job, you likely have questions about workers compensation and what benefits are available to you to help you recover.
-The workers compensation experts at The Clardy Law Firm are here to help.
+The workers compensation attorneys at The Clardy Law Firm are here to help.
 Here are a few of the most commonly asked questions about workers compensation from cases we deal with on a regular basis.

 Question 1: How long do I have to report my work injury for workers compensation?